songroup/sonlab-website/_members/akshay.md

   #orcid: 0000-0003-4125-7809
 ---

-**Akshay Gurumoorthi** is a M.S. candidate in the Division of Advanced Materials Science at POSTECH.
+**Akshay Gurumoorthi** was a M.S. candidate in the Division of Advanced Materials Science at POSTECH.
 He received his B.Tech in Engineering Physics from IIT Delhi in 2021.
-His current research interests focus on the applications of molecular simulations to Organic Frameworks.
+His research interests focus on the applications of molecular simulations to Organic Frameworks.
 He will be pursuing a PhD in Chemical Engineering at the University of Illinois, Urbana-Champaign(UIUC) from August 2024.